useR-2018/website/content/faq.md

 > How do I sign up for specific tutorials?

 Once you register and purchase tutorial sessions, you will be provided a link to enter your specific choices of tutorial.
 Tutorials are all half day.
 About one third of tutorials are for beginners, and the rest for intermediate level R skills.
 Topics include data wrangling, statistical modeling, machine learning, coding skills, web graphics and docker, with applications in bioinformatics, sports, disease modeling, social media,  agriculture.

+> Do I have to register for the conference to sign up for tutorials?

+Yes.
+The cost of tutorials is very small, especially considering the calibre of presenters.
+Tutorials have been complimentary at previous useR! conferences.
+We decided to charge a nominal fee this year to help presenters with their travel expenses, and to encourage *sign up*=*show up*.